Looking for a job in Greece?

 If you are an expat or foreigner who has never worked in Greece before, it is essential to read this article to learn the difference between myth and reality about jobs in Greece.

 All Americans, Canadians, Australians and other non-EU citizens should first read, “How Americans and other non-EU citizens can get a permit to live and work in Greece” and its ‘Comments.’
 Why?
-Because there is little point looking for a job — even as a freelancer — if you cannot get a visa and residence/work permit to work in Greece, and it’s vital to understand how to get one.
+Because there is little point looking for a job — even as a freelancer — if you can’t get a visa and residence/work permit to work in Greece, and it’s vital to understand how to get one.
 The only way around this is by having dual citizenship with an EU country.
 See “Acquiring EU citizenship through ancestry or naturalization.”

 Greece has seen a mass exodus of its best and brightest since 2009 and has no reason to import workers, with unemployment at a record 27.8 percent — the highest in the EU — and 64.9 percent amongst people aged 15-24.
 There are plenty of English-speaking candidates available to work without an employer having to deal with burdensome bureaucracy and fees.

 There is less work, as companies shut down or leave and educated professionals (and their income) go elsewhere.

 — An Adecco survey found that 49 percent of Greeks of working age are actively seeking jobs abroad.

 — Coca-Cola Hellenic and FAGE — Greece’s two biggest companies — are moving to Luxembourg and Switzerland; and multinational companies such as Citibank, Kimberly-Clark, Merck and Alcoa are withdrawing en masse from southern Europe due flat spending and continued recession (it’s not over).

 Use the first-hand wisdom and experience offered in this article to prepare yourself for possible challenges by knowing what they are, rejoice that you somehow faced none in your successful quest for employment, or seriously consider other options.